Once a residence and then the village school, this quiet chapel seats only 40 people but has a surprising history…

 Now a place of quiet contemplation, the building was originally set up as an infant school in 1846 and was occasionally used to hold services.
 When the school closed in the 1880s a proper altar was installed and the room dedicated to St Mary.

-Smuggling Secrets
+Smuggling secrets

 Peer through the viewing window next to the altar to see where excavations revealed a hidden cellar believed to have been used by 18th century smugglers.

 Look carefully at the altar frontal.
-Designed and worked by Belinda, Lady Montagu, the centre cloth features the Tree of Life, which also represents the wood used to build the ships at Buckler’s Hard.
+Designed and worked by the late Belinda, Lady Montagu, the centre cloth features the Tree of Life, which also represents the wood used to build the ships at Buckler’s Hard.

 St Mary’s remains a private chapel owned by the Montagu family but is still regularly used for services of worship.
 It welcomes thousands every year.